Carry On Teacher: Reception

 Variety called the film "an unabashed collection of uninhibited gag situations and dialog, but this time screenplay writer Norman Hudis has developed a slightly stronger story line and made the characters more credible ...
 Some of the gags are telegraphed but the cheerful impudence with which they are dropped into the script is completely disarming."
-Margaret Harford of the Los Angeles Times wrote, "Carry On, Teacher gets a high mark for low comedy in the slapstick fashion of previous japes about doctors, nurses and sergeants.
+Margaret Harford of the Los Angeles Times wrote: "Carry On, Teacher gets a high mark for low comedy in the slapstick fashion of previous japes about doctors, nurses and sergeants.
 It's silly nonsense but it's fun and that's not telling tales out of school."
-The Monthly Film Bulletin stated: "Another slapstick farce in the 'Carry On' series which, although predictable and occasionally pressed too hard, still manages to register some adroitly timed humour."
+The Monthly Film Bulletin stated: "Another slapstick farce in the Carry On series which, although predictable and occasionally pressed too hard, still manages to register some adroitly timed humour."

-According to Kinematograph Weekly the film performed "better than average" at the British box office in 1959.
+According to Kinematograph Weekly, the film performed "better than average" at the British box office in 1959.

+Legacy

+The school in the film, Maudlin Street Secondary Modern School appears in the book The Boy in the Dress by David Walliams, where the headmaster of the school attended by Dennis, the lead character is also called Mr Hawtry, in reference to Charles Hawtrey, who appears as the music teacher in Carry On Teacher.